 - Campus vibe and student life: What do students do on the weekends?
 What reputation do they have overall?

-- Extracurriculars that match your interests: Does the college offer your favorite extracurriculars and things you want to try?
+- Extracurriculars that match your interests: Does the college offer at least one of your favorite extracurriculars and things you want to try?

 - Experiential learning opportunities: Can you get internships, co-ops, or other extracurricular experience related to your potential major/career?

-- Plus anything else that’s important to you: If you can't live without a place to go hiking or you do/don't want Greek life to be a big part of campus or you just hate snow—if it's important to you, it's important enough.
+- Plus anything else that’s important to you: Whether you can't live without a place to go hiking or you want Greek life to have a big presence on campus or you just hate snow—if it's important to you, it's important enough.
 And you should at least consider it in making your final college decision.

 4. Figure out finances

 You should have a crystal clear picture of what it will cost to attend each school you’re considering, including all living expenses, textbooks, transportation, incidentals, etc. You should know exactly what your financial aid award letters entail and compare them all.
-Keep in mind that they can be tricky to decipher—and sometimes less than transparent (yikes).
+Keep in mind that they can be tricky to decipher—and sometimes less than transparent.
 Check them twice, go over them with your parents, and don’t be afraid to contact the financial aid offices at your schools with any questions you might have.
 Once you know what you’re up against in terms of cost, you can realistically factor it in against your other criteria and make that informed, if still difficult, decision at last.
+If you haven't already, you should also look at the school's average student debt and on-time graduation rates, because these can also indicate the overall value and potential cost of attending the school.
+(Even though you'll ultimately be in charge of when you graduate and whether or not you take out student loans, a low on-time graduate rate and high student debt are usually red flags when choosing a college.)

 Now, when all is said and done, if you find your heart is still set on a particular college that is more expensive than your other options, you and your family may decide it’s worth the extra cost.
 And as long as you’re not saddling your future self with unreasonable debt (your future self will hate you for that), that’s perfectly okay.
 This is your college education, not bargain-basement shopping.
 But you can also try asking the college for more money, supporting your request with your latest grades and any recent accomplishments, and reiterating your great interest in attending the school.
 There’s no guarantee that you’ll get more money—and if you do, it may not be a lot—but it never hurts to try.